-Sugar-sweetened beverages (SSBs) refer to drinks that contain added sugars or sweeteners.
+Sugar-sweetened beverages (SSBs) are drinks that contain added sugars or sweeteners.
 Common examples include:

 Increased Risk of Type 2 Diabetes

-Research by Vasanti S. Malik and colleagues at the Harvard School of Public Health reveals a compelling connection between SSB consumption and type 2 diabetes.
-Individuals who consume one to two servings of sugary drinks daily have a 26% higher risk of developing type 2 diabetes compared to those who drink less than one serving per month.
+Research by Vasanti S. Malik and colleagues at the Harvard School of Public Health found a strong connection between sugary drink consumption and type 2 diabetes.
+Individuals who consumed one to two servings of sugary drinks daily had a significantly higher risk of developing type 2 diabetes compared to those who consumed them less frequently.

 Contribution to Weight Gain